Do you want to help your child build a “can-do” attitude? Help them build a growth mindset!

 • Set up a parent-teacher-child conference and bring their what-if questions to the meeting.

-Here’s a great, in-depth article with action steps.
 As you strive to melt school anxiety, take your child’s concerns seriously and watch their feeling of safety and security blossom.

 Good luck!
 And remember, progress over perfection.

-At the start of a new schoolyear, anxiety frequently starts to pop-up.
+At the start of a new school year, anxiety frequently starts to pop up.
 If your child starts to show signs of worry, you are not alone.
 About 1 in 8 children suffer from anxiety.*

 Here are three simple ways to help your child transition from worry into security and self-confidence, no matter how much they’re dreading school.

-Reframe “smart.”
+Reframe “Smart.”

 Work with your child to make a list of strengths that have nothing to do with grades.
 Consciously affirm and reinforce them.
 Here’s a fun strengths checklist and positive practice to keep optimistic thoughts top-of-mind.